-How to Stop Fighting About Money
+How to Talk to Your Spouse About Money Without Fighting

 Other people view money as freedom, and still others see it as a tool.
 People can also have negative associations around money, including guilt or fear.
 Other people can even tie their sense of self-worth to the money they have in the bank, or to outward displays of wealth.

 So it’s only natural that all couples usually have at least some differences around money because they’re different people.
 Even if a couple is in basic agreement about their values around money, there will still be differences.
 In general, financial values exist on a spectrum between “spending” and “saving.”

 Why Couples Fight About Money: Savers vs Spenders

 In every relationship, there is a person who has a “saver” orientation and a person who has a “spender” orientation.
 This is even true between two people who are freer with their money than other couples, or within a couple who generally saves more than other couples.
 They, as a unit, may appear aligned around what they’re doing with money, and yet still find things to squabble about between themselves.

 Saver fights: “I thought we agreed to put $1500 into the retirement account and bump the mortgage payment by $500 from now on.
 We can totally live on a $300 a month grocery budget — you eat too much anyway.
 Don’t you want to have the house paid off in three years???”

 Spender fights: “No, I’m excited about Rekyvic and Dublin and Amsterdam, but I really had my heart set on Prague too.
 I mean, if we’re going anyway shouldn’t we embrace it?
 We’ll pay it off!
 We can use the line of credit from the condo in Vail, it’s appreciating like crazy.
 Why are you such a kill-joy?”